-Student information
+- □ Student information

-Preceptor information
+- □ Preceptor information

-Field experience overview
+- □ Field experience overview

-Student's career goals
+- □ Student's career goals

-Program competencies and learning objectives
+- □ Program competencies and learning objectives

-IRB documentation (if applicable)
+- □ IRB documentation (if applicable)

-International Elective Approval Form (if applicable)

-Off-campus authorization screenshot (if applicable)
+- □ Off-campus authorization screenshot (if applicable)

-Advising checklist
+- Advising checklist

-Current resume or CV
+- □ Current resume or CV

-Agency agreement (if required)
+- □ Agency agreement (if required)

 Because this is a substantial package, it is important to allow sufficient time for development and any required revisions.
 As each field experience is crafted uniquely for each student, each student's contracts will differ from those of their peers; therefore, it is not recommended that students try to model their package after another student's contract.
 As indicated in the timeline, students will work with their preceptor, the FE coordinator, and faculty adviser in the development of the application & learning contract.
 Please be respectful of others' time to fulfill professionally their responsibility.